Mian Mir: Mian Mir and Emperor Jahangir

-Mian Mir was a friend of God-loving people and he would shun worldly, selfish men, greedy Emirs and ambitious Nawabs who ran after faqirs to get their blessings.
+Mian Mir migrated to and settled in Lahore at the age of 25.
+He was a friend of God-loving people and he would shun worldly, selfish men, greedy Emirs and ambitious Nawabs who ran after faqirs to get their blessings.
 To stop such people from coming to see him, Mian Mir posted his mureeds (disciples) at the gate of his house.

 Once, Jahangir, the Mughal emperor, with all his retinue came to pay homage to the great faqir.
 He came with all the pomp and show that befitted an emperor.
 Mian Mir's sentinels however, stopped the emperor at the gate and requested him to wait until their master had given permission to enter.
 Jahangir felt slighted.
 No one had ever dared delay or question his entry to any place in his kingdom.
 Yet he controlled his temper and composed himself.
 He waited for permission.
 After a while, he was ushered into Mian Mir's presence.
 Unable to hide his wounded vanity, Jahangir, as soon as he entered, told Mian Mir in Persian: Ba dar-e-darvis darbane naa-bayd ("On the doorstep of a faqir, there should be no sentry").
 The reply from Mian Mir was, "Babayd keh sage dunia na ayad" (So that selfish men may not enter).

 The emperor was embarrassed and asked for forgiveness.
 Then, with folded hands, Jahangir requested Mian Mir to pray for the success of the campaign which he intended to launch for the conquest of the Deccan.
 Meanwhile, a poor man entered and, bowing his head to Mian Mir, made an offering of a rupee before him.
 The Sufi asked the devotee to pick up the rupee and give it to the poorest, neediest person in the audience.
 The devotee went from one dervish to another but none accepted the rupee.
 The devotee returned to Mian Mir with the rupee saying: "Master, none of the dervishes will accept the rupee.
 None is in need, it seems."

 "Go and give this rupee to him," said the faqir, pointing to Jahangir.
 "He is the poorest and most needy of the lot.
 Not content with a big kingdom, he covets the kingdom of the Deccan.
 For that, he has come all the way from Delhi to beg.
 His hunger is like a fire that burns all the more furiously with more wood.
 It has made him needy, greedy and grim.
 Go and give the rupee to him."

 Mian Mir and Sikhism

-According to Sikh tradition, the Sikh guru Guru Arjan Dev met Mian Mir during their stay in Lahore.
+According to Sikh tradition, the Sikh guru, Guru Arjan Dev, met Mian Mir during their stay in Lahore.
 This tradition does not appear in the early Sikh literature, and is first mentioned in the 18th and 19th century chronicles.
-However, it may be possible that this tradition is historically true, and may have been suppressed during the earlier period because of Sikhs' conflicts with the Muslim Mughals and Afghans.